vkhazin/elasticsearch-2d-courseware/content/chapter-06/FilebeatEx.md

    ```
    sudo apt-get install filebeat
    ```
-6. Configure the location of log files:
+6. Configure the location of log files using `nano` or your favorite terminal editor:
    ```
    sudo nano /etc/filebeat/filebeat.yml
    ```